 Uses In The Laundry

 In hard water areas, washing soda has long been used to reduce the lime scale in water.
 This means that you can reduce the amount of the detergent you would use in a washing machine to the manufacturer's instructions for “soft water”.
 It also improves the efficiency of the machine and reduces the risk of breakdown and expensive repair bills resulting from lime scale build-up.
-Add half a cup of washing soda to your wash load.
+Add at least 50g of washing soda to your wash load.

 Washing soda is renowned for its ability to dissolve grease.
 Soak greasy clothes and textiles overnight in a strong solution, before washing normally.

-Remove heavy stains on cottons or linens by soaking in a strong solution of Lectric Washing Soda.
+To remove heavy stains on cottons or linens soak them in a strong solution of Lectric Washing Soda prior to washing as per normal.
 Washing soda can remove grease, blood, ink, tea and coffee stains.

 Make a paste of 4 tablespoons of Lectric Washing Soda and ¼ cup of warm water.
 Using rubber gloves, gently rub paste into dampened stain and wash as usual.